jdiniscabral/ECO2425_CarbonLeakage/README.md

 - Values identified as having carbon pricing schemes are the ones reporting a positive share of global emissions covered in the compliance_emissions tab between 1995 and 2007.

-To replicate the main regression results and analytical plots, run the following program:
+To replicate all regression results and analytical plots, run the following program:
 -	Carbon_Leakage_Paper1_Main.py
 -	Note that parts of this code were written based on the Stata replication package for Aichele and Felbermayr (2015)